Bruce Carson

 On July 27, 2012, Carson was charged with influence peddling by the Royal Canadian Mounted Police.
-Carson was eventually convicted of influence peddling by the Ontario Court of Appeal on October 6, 2016.
+He was eventually convicted of influence peddling by the Ontario Court of Appeal on October 6, 2016.
 In May 2014, Carson was further charged with three counts of prohibited lobbying and a single count of influence peddling.
 He was due in court to face these charges on June 18, 2014, in Ottawa.
 In November, 2016, an Ontario court found him guilty of the lobbying charges and imposed a $50,000 fine.

-On March 5, 2022, Carson died in Ottawa due to cancer.
+On March 5, 2022, Carson died of cancer in Ottawa.

 1978–1993

 Since his early 30s, Carson had numerous legal difficulties related to financial improprieties, most of which involved fraud or non-payment of obligations.

 In 1978, Carson was ordered by a court judgement to pay a company over $1,900, stemming from a bounced cheque.

 In May 1979, Carson and his then-wife defaulted on their mortgage payments.
 This resulted in a Supreme Court of Ontario writ allowing possession of their property to be claimed by a savings and loan company.
 During that time, he was also sued by for $1,189.50 by the Hudson's Bay Company for unpaid merchandise.

 Early in the 1980s, he was disbarred by the Law Society of Upper Canada and sentenced to a jail term for defrauding clients on two occasions.
 In 1981, the disbarment finding summary stated that his "fiscal position had deteriorated due to a land development project in which he had become involved and due to an extravagant lifestyle."

 In 1980, Carson faced a court order to pay $3,000 plus interest for non-payment of funds on the lease of a Lincoln Continental.

 From 1984 to 1990, during John Turner's incumbency, the Liberal caucus research bureau pays Carson for freelance work.

 In 1990, while employment doing research for the Library of Parliament, Carson was charged with fraud involving Budget Car and Truck Rental and a 1989 Toyota.
 Also during that year, he was charged with both the Bank of Montreal and the Toronto-Dominion Bank, each for amounts greater than $1,000.
 In June of that year, he pleaded guilty to all three counts, and received a suspended sentence with 24 months probation, provided that he "continue treatment at the R.O.H.
 (Royal Ottawa Hospital)," and pay $4,000 in restitution to Budget Car and Truck Rental within 23 months.

 Later in the 1990s, Carson worked for the Progressive Conservative research service at the Ontario legislature, and for Conservative senators on Parliament Hill.

 Carson was declared a bankrupt in 1993 with a debt of over $103,000.
 In 2002, he had $369,000 in "liabilities" and agreed to what is termed a "proposal", a mitigating measure, an option to avoid bankruptcy which allows one to arrange to pay one's debts.